ujwal-akare/3scale_toolbox/docs/copy-backend.md

 This command makes a copy of the referenced backend.
 Target backend will be searched by source backend system name.
 System name can be overriden with `--target-system-name` option.
-If a backend with the selected `system_name` is not found, it will be created.
+If a backend with the selected `system-name` is not found, it will be created.

 Components of the backend being copied: